TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

    :alt: The Constants and Setup fields of a TypoScript template

-If the "t3editor" system extension is not installed or has been disabled via configuration options, the "Constants" and "Setup" fields will be normal multi-line text fields.
+If the "t3editor" system extension is not installed or has been disabled via configuration options, the :guilabel:`Constants` and :guilabel:`Setup` fields will be normal multi-line text fields.

 .. figure:: ../Images/TemplatesInputNoT3Editor.png
    :alt: The Constants and Setup fields without the t3editor enabled

+.. index:: TypoScript; Include as file
 .. _typoscript-syntax-typoscript-templates-structure-includes:

 Include TypoScript files